ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 Ensure that there is a line break between the end of a class docstring and the subsequent methods.

-Short Summaries for Methods
+Short summaries for methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A method is a 'verb' representing an action that can be performed.
+A method is a *verb* representing an action that can be performed.
 For consistency within PyAnsys
 libraries, always start the brief description for a method with a verb not ending in 's', followed
 by an extended summary in a new line if additional information is needed::